MoAmrYehia/AI-product-Manager-nanodegree/README.md

 # AI Product Manager Nanodegree
-In this repo, I will
+In this repo, I will exeplane